 The Tempur-Cloud pillow is made by Tempur-Pedic, a popular mattress, and bedding company that merged with Sealy in 2012 to become Tempur-Sealy International.

 Tempur-Pedic – the brand – is well known for being the first to take memory foam mattresses mainstream.
-For more information about Tempur-Pedic and their mattresses, you can check out our review, here.
+For more information about Tempur-Pedic and their mattresses, check out our review, here.

 The Tempur-Cloud pillow comes in two sizes: